NeLLi-team/gvclass/README.md

 ## Interpreting Quality Metrics

 ### Genome completeness
-- `order_completeness_raw` is the direct fraction of expected order markers detected.
-- `order_completeness` is the legacy baseline-normalized version of that raw score, allowing comparison against reference recovery patterns for the assigned order.
-- `order_completeness_v2` is the novelty-aware estimate; `estimated_completeness` simply surfaces either the legacy or novelty-aware path depending on `--completeness-mode`.
-- `weighted_order_completeness` applies conservation-based weights; large gaps here usually point to missing hallmark genes even if raw counts look acceptable.
+- `estimated_completeness` is the only completeness field exposed in the final summary table.
+By default it uses the tuned novelty-aware path; `--completeness-mode legacy` can still switch the underlying estimator for advanced users.
+- The legacy, weighted, and novelty-aware intermediate completeness metrics remain available in the codebase and developer docs, but they are intentionally omitted from the main summary table.

 ### Contamination and mixed populations
-- `estimated_contamination` is the trained model output and should be treated as the primary contamination estimate.
+- `estimated_contamination` is the only contamination estimate exposed in the final summary table.
+It is the trained model output and should be treated as the primary contamination estimate.
-- `contamination_score_v1` is the interpretable rule-based precursor score.
-It remains useful for diagnostics, but it is not the default production estimate.
-- `contamination_flag_v1` and `contamination_source_v1` summarize the rule-based view of the dominant signal (cellular, phage, duplication, or viral mixture).
-- `suspicious_bp_fraction_v2` and `suspicious_contig_count_v2` summarize how much of the assembly is assigned to suspicious contigs by the contig-aware feature extractor.
+- Detailed diagnostic contamination fields remain available in the codebase and developer docs, but they are intentionally omitted from the main summary table.
 - `order_dup` and `gvog8_dup` summarize marker duplication.
 Values above ~2 suggest multiple populations or assembly chimeras; below ~1.5 is typically clean.
 - `gvog8_total` and `gvog8_unique` help distinguish true gene expansions (high total, moderate duplication) from assembly artefacts (high duplication, low uniqueness).
 - `ncldv_mcp_total`, `mirus_df`, `mrya_total` provide additional lineage-specific duplication hints.